bmuteau/portfolio-v1/README.md

         * loop for stack | ProjectProfil page
         * loop for stackList | Skill page
         * Add Formation to BDD
+        * Add Experience to BDD
         * loop for formation | formation page
+        * loop for experience | experience page

     Back-Office :